-- A. Paul's success in handling a variety of conditions did not come from his own special insights or hardiness, but from the Lord. - B. The power to adjust came from Christ.
-He had infused strength into Paul and the word is in the present tense, so it was still happening. - C. A song expressing these verses is All Things Are Possible by Darlene Zschech.
+- A. Paul's success in handling a variety of conditions did not come from his own special insights, but from the Lord. - B. The power to adjust came from Christ.
+He had infused strength into Paul and the word is in the present tense, so it was still happening.